VMG / VMC – for dummies

-Navigation applications are full of acronyms.
-This coded and cryptic language was originally developed for electronic navigation instruments, GPS mapping and other chartplotters.
+Navigation apps are full of acronyms.
+This coded and abstruse language was originally developed for electronic navigation instruments, GPS mapping and other chartplotters.
 These acronyms, in the form of three letters most often, are the contraction of terms defining specific navigation data and according functions.
 This facilitates on-screen display taking few space.
-While some of these acronyms are relatively well assimilated by the boater, as SOG for Speed Over Ground (SOG), you can quickly access subtleties that are not always mastered as COG for Course Over Ground, meaning "route runned on the ground", that the word "Course" in English can mean "Route" or "Heading" according to the context.
+If some of these acronyms are relatively well assimilated by the boater, as SOG for Speed Over Ground (speed over the bottom), you can quickly access subtleties that are not always mastered as COG for Course Over Ground, meaning "route runned on the ground", that the word "Course" in English can mean "Route" or "Heading" according to the context.

-COG is the angle between the course of the ship relative to Geographic North (or True North), not to be confused with HDG Heading (compass heading) which can be either a Magnetic Heading HDM, angle counted relative to the Magnetic North, or HDT for Heading True, angle counted relative to Geographic North.
+COG is the angle between the course of the ship relative to Geographic North (or true north), not to be confused with HDG for Heading (compass head) which can be either a Magnetic Heading HDM, angle counted relative to the Magnetic North, or HDT for Heading True, angle counted relative to Geographic North.
 It's quick to get lost…

 But it is sometimes complicated until migraine headache with a well known acronym by sailors : VMG, and another less well known : VMC.
 Two data that are generally the delight of boater's forums, have a look.